bloc97/Anime4K/GLSL_Instructions.md

   -  Mode A is defined initially as: `Restore -> Upscale`
   -  Mode B is defined initially as: `Restore_Soft -> Upscale`
   -  Mode C is defined initially as: `Upscale`
-  -  If the mode does not start with a `Restore` shader, it must start with a `Upscale_Denoise` or `Denoise` shader, as almost 100% of video use lossy compression.
+  -  If the mode does not start with a `Restore` shader, it must start with a `Upscale_Denoise` or `Denoise` shader, as almost every video compression algorithm is lossy.
   -  All modes have to add upscale shaders until the entire shader pipeline upscales at least 4x.
 A reasonable assumption is the smallest reasonable video size being 480p and the largest screen being 4K, upscaling at 4x is close to the 4.5x of 480p->4K.
 ____
 With the definitions above, we can see for example, what C+A+B is.